Sources of Justice in Films

 Funded by the Library of Congress’s Teaching with Primary Sources program, the CHSSP's Sources of Justice program is an online series dedicated to examining justice, in print and as a lived experience.
 Primary sources are essential in documenting our lives now and in reconstructing what we know about the past.

-Meet the filmmakers of our featured films: We Still Here, Far East, Deep South, and Abacus: Small Enough to Jail.
+Meet the filmmakers of our featured films: We Still Here and Far East, Deep South.

 Join us in July to meet the filmmakers and to discuss and practice classroom applications of the films and supporting instructional materials.
 We invite participants to join us in exploring these inquiries: